 Crème brûlées were the first truly grown up food I encountered.
 The first time I felt sophisticated.
 A gangly, self-conscious 11-year-old sitting in a in small station restaurant on holiday in northern France with her parents, desperate to be fully grown and convinced if I was just three, four, 10 years older, I would be.
 I ordered the creme brûlée because my father did.
 The silken custard, not quite set, hidden by the bitter, blistered, mahogany crust, grains of sugar clinging to the edges of the underside: I glimpsed adulthood.
 In that moment, I felt sophisticated.

 This is the simplest, lightest sponge cake recipe I know.
 The custard is a classic custard, with cornflour added to give it enough body not to slipside down your cake.
 The custard is spooned on splodgily, thick enough to sit proudly on the cake.
 I scoop out a little bit of the cake and add some brightly-flavoured jam.
 Finally, sugar is sprinkled on the custard and then burnt with a blowtorch or under the grill.
 This will for a crisp brûlée on the custard, and should be eaten immediately.
-(Do leave the brûléeing until just before serving or the sugar will dissolve into the custard and lose its brittle brûlée top, which you can perhaps see happening in some of the photo above.
+(Do leave the brûléeing until just before serving or the sugar will dissolve into the custard and lose its brittle brûlée top, which you can perhaps see happening in the photo above.
 If this happens, you can always sprinkle more sugar on top and re-brûlée!)

 You can do this without a cook’s blowtorch but you probably want to do the following things: don’t use cupcake cases, but rather grease and flour the muffin tin and pour the batter in directly.
 When they come out of the oven, let them cool for ten minutes, and carefully remove from the tin, using a palette knife to help you.
 Place on a flat tray before adding the custard and sugar, and place under a hot grill, watching like a hawk, removing as soon as the sugar is melted and burnt.